chapdel/fmc/docs/installation/in-an-existing-laravel-app.md

         'campaign' => Spatie\Mailcoach\Domain\Campaign\Models\Campaign::class,

         /*
-         * The model you want to use as a Campaign model.
+         * The model you want to use as a CampaignLink model.
 It needs to be or
          * extend the `Spatie\Mailcoach\Domain\Campaign\Models\CampaignLink::class`
          * model.
          */
         'campaign_link' => \Spatie\Mailcoach\Domain\Campaign\Models\CampaignLink::class,

         /*
-         * The model you want to use as a Campaign model.
+         * The model you want to use as a CampaignClick model.
 It needs to be or
          * extend the `Spatie\Mailcoach\Domain\Campaign\Models\CampaignClick::class`
          * model.
          */
         'campaign_click' => \Spatie\Mailcoach\Domain\Campaign\Models\CampaignClick::class,

         /*
-         * The model you want to use as a Campaign model.
+         * The model you want to use as a CampaignOpen model.
 It needs to be or
          * extend the `Spatie\Mailcoach\Domain\Campaign\Models\CampaignOpen::class`
          * model.
          */
         'campaign_open' => \Spatie\Mailcoach\Domain\Campaign\Models\CampaignOpen::class,

         /*
-         * The model you want to use as a Campaign model.
+         * The model you want to use as a CampaignUnsubscribe model.
 It needs to be or
          * extend the `Spatie\Mailcoach\Domain\Campaign\Models\CampaignUnsubscribe::class`
          * model.
          */